Code of Conduct

 6. We UNDERSTAND that following the above guidelines ensures a better experience for everyone and that participating in any kind of verbal, physical or sexual abuse will have consequences.
 This may include, but is not limited to, being asked to leave without refund and exclusion from future events.

 7. We, the organisers, PROMISE to treat any reports made, from dancers in our home scenes or elsewhere, with sensitivity and to keep all details as confidential as is possible (however, in the event of a police investigation, all information will become disclosable).

 *We encourage anyone who has experienced or witnessed intimidating or inappropriate behaviour to tell an organiser.

-At Honey Blues, your suggested points of contact are Rosie or Rachel.
+At Honey Blues, your suggested point of contact is Sarah.
 If you prefer to email or talk in person, or would prefer to speak to another member of the team, you are welcome to do so at any event throughout the year.

-If you’d rather speak to someone outside of the teachers, most of our regular dancers will be happy to listen.
+If you’d rather speak to someone outside of the teachers or organisers, most of our regular dancers will be happy to listen.

 We are always available for discussion and reassurance, not just formal reports – please do tell us about your concerns, even small ones – we’re here for you.

 Safety in Swing Dance organisers and teachers will happily provide support to anyone experiencing problematic behaviours in the dance scene, not just our own dancers and students, see the entire Safety in Swing Dance website for more details.